MohammedAbadi1991/AttendanceAppProject/README.md

-this is the backend application for Attendance App
+Attendance Application is a demo used for tranining purposes.